-The student speaks to the College employee (faculty or staff member) to whom he/she has the concern with about the believed infringement of unfair and/or non-equitable treatment regarding established policies, procedures, and regulations of Bellin College.
+The student speaks to the College employee (faculty or staff member) to whom they have the concern with about the believed infringement of unfair and/or non-equitable treatment regarding established policies, procedures, and regulations of Bellin College.
 The concern must be articulated in a manner that is specific to the infringement and/or unaccepted treatment.
-This is to occur within one business day of the incident.
-The College employee completes the Student Grievance Procedure Step 1 Form.

 Possible following outcome: